Dishel/Pesquisa/README.md

 # Inquest

-> This is a tool for a Church of Jesuschrist of Latter Days Saints game called Inquest, where participants must search for the scripture, in the canonical books, according to the reference shown.
+> This is a tool for a Church of Jesus Christ of Latter Days Saints game called Inquest, where participants must search for the scripture, in the canonical books, according to the reference shown.

 ## Information